 You can still do things to protect yourself if you already live in a pre-1978 home or want to buy one.
 The EPA has a lot of information about avoiding lead.
 If you have purchased or rent a pre-1978 home you should have received a pamphlet from the EPA sharing information about lead poisoning and lead safe practices.

-A federal law since 1996 requires that individuals receive a lead paint pamphlet and disclosure form before renting, buying or renovating a pre-1978 home.
+Federal law since 1996 requires that individuals receive a lead paint pamphlet and disclosure form before renting, buying or renovating a pre-1978 home.
 So if you have purchased or rented a pre-1978 home since 1996 you should have had to sign a disclosure and been given a pamphlet about lead.

 Unfortunately, I’m guessing many people don’t really read this pamphlet.
 Really how many of us read the terms and conditions even though we check that box saying we did.

-If you are considering or already live in a pre-1978 home there are somethings you need to be aware of.
+If you are considering or already live in a pre-1978 home there are some things you need to be aware of.
 It’s important that you consider the risk of lead before you decide to buy or rent an older home.

 Health Effects of Lead